jkozik/weewx/README.md

 weewx weather station software - weewx.napervilleweather.net

 ## Background
 I have been running weewx weather station software since 2018 in a centos7 VM under virtualbox.
 It has been working perfectly.
 Now it is time to port it into my kubernetes clusters.
+In this repository, I have a backup of the weewx.sdb file that is holding 3 years of weather telemetry data.

 Here's my notes.

 # Deploy tomdotorg/docker-weewx's repository in my kubernetes cluster
 The [tomdotorg/docker-weewx](https://github.com/tomdotorg/docker-weewx) repository has a weewx image that can be configured to run in kubernetes.
 My setup: